ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 The existing schemas should be updated to match what is shown above.

 ### UCS:
-- Emits `FileUpload` events as changes and insertions occur. *Already implemented as part of Lynx Boreal.*
-- Responsible for `inbox` bucket cleanup
+*Already implemented as part of Lynx Boreal.* The UCS needs minor updates to accommodate the expanded `FileUpload` model and to interpret the new statuses on the `FileUploadReport`.
+If a `FileUploadReport` event is received with the `inspection_result` "failed", then the UCS updates the `FileUpload` state to "failed" as well.
+However, if the value is "cancelled", the UCS will only update the `FileUpload` if the local copy is different.
+This is because a "cancelled" status might be due to the user deleting a file via Data Portal, or via the GHGA Connector.
+In the latter case, the UCS is effectively the origin of the cancellation (deletion).

+The work to provide a deletion endpoint accessible by GHGA Connector is *not* meant to be part of this epic.
+For now, assume all deletions/cancellations will be triggered from the Data Portal or the UCS itself rather than the GHGA Connector.

 #### Work to be performed for the UCS
 - [ ] Get schema updates
 - [ ] Add `storage_alias` to `FileUpload` by getting the updated `ghga-event-schemas`
+- [ ] Handle other statuses on `FileUploadReport` events and update `FileUpload` accordingly

 ### WKVS:
 - Provides the Data Hub Crypt4GH public keys via public HTTP API

 #### Work to be performed for the WKVS
 - [ ] Provide a way to retrieve Crypt4GH public keys for Data Hubs.
 This can be a dictionary where the keys are storage aliases and the values are the keys.
-We could alternatively add two-step relation, where the requester exchanges a storage alias for a Data Hub alias, and the Data Hub alias for a key.
+We could alternatively add a two-step relation, where the requester exchanges a storage alias for a Data Hub alias, and the Data Hub alias for a key.

 ### GHGA Connector:
 The Connector performs initial file encryption and upload from the user's machine.
 In order to properly encrypt the file for a specific Data Hub, the Connector needs to contact the WKVS to obtain the appropriate Crypt4GH public key based on the storage alias assigned to the `ResearchDataUploadBox`/`FileUploadBox` created by the Data Steward.